scaleoutsean/longhorny/README.md

 - Two shell terminals (one dragged to left (or to the top) and the other to the right (or to the bottom))
 - The left has `--src SRC --dst DST`, the right has `--src DST --dst SRC` (with or without password value provided in the site object string)

-Then you just go to the right window and as long as you don't copy over *entire* lines (with the wrong --src and --dst in them), you can be fine.
+Then you just go to the correct "site terminal" and as long as you don't copy over *entire* lines (with the wrong --src and --dst in them), you can be fine.

 Then Longhorny uses SolidFire Python SDK to establish a connection to each site.